Trintys/MovieLab-Website/README.md

 • You can also see a mini preview of the movie, actors, genre, a discription and even a trailer so you can get an idea about the whole movie.

-• After you decide what you want to see you can creat an account or log in to an existing one if you already registered before and book a ticket about your pref movie.
+• After you decide what you want to see you can create an account or log in to an existing one if you already registered before and book a ticket about your pref movie.

 • Then an e mail with the e-ticket will be send to your account.